damianham/amber_react_sidebar/README.md

 src/views/home/js/home.js
 ```
 The Home component is the component that renders for the '/' route.
-The SPA Includes a sidebar component and a main display component.
+The SPA includes a sidebar component and a main display component.
 The layout for the SPA is defined in
 ```
 src/assets/javascripts/app.js
 ```